akavity/wildberries-appium/readme.md

 * Test 2.
 Search the product.
 * Test 3.
 Adding a product to the cart.
 * Test 4.
 Removing the product from the cart.
 * Test 5.
-Select trend.
+Select a trend.
+* Test 6.
+Select a currency

 ## Technologies: